gabrielecosta/ros2-packages/README.md

 ## Packages
 - **py_camera_stream**: this package allows video streaming over network using udp streaming connections and topic for real time image feed
+- **setup**: setup node for camera configuration parameters.
+It calculates camera calibration matrix and distorsion coefficients and saves them for further applications.
+It is implemented as service.